fabric8io/kubernetes-client/CONTRIBUTING.md

 # Contributing Guidelines

-## How to contribute code to Kubernetes-Client
+## How to contribute to Kubernetes-Client

 We'd love to accept your patches!
 Since we **♥︎♥︎ LOVE ♥︎♥︎** Contributors and Contributions :-)